danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

     window_size: [1920, 1080],
     js_errors: true,
     headless: !ENV["VISIBLE_BROWSER"],
+    # Max time (in seconds) to wait for browser commands to complete
     timeout: 10,
     browser_options: {
-      "no-sandbox" => nil # Required if running in Docker }
+      # Required if running in Docker
+      "no-sandbox" => nil
+    }
   )
 end

+# Max time (in seconds) to wait for elements to appear/disappear
 Capybara.default_max_wait_time = 5
 ```